Neil Armstrong's Boyhood Home

 Erected 2018 by Rotary Club of Wapakoneta Armstrong Air and Space Museum Association City of Wapakoneta The Ohio History Connection.
 (Marker Number 9-6.)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Shannon Stock Company (approx. 0.3 miles away); Dudley Nichols (approx. 0.4 miles away); Congressional Medal of Honor Recipients Wapakoneta All Wars Memorial (approx. 0.4 miles away); Wapakoneta Heritage Parkway (approx. half a mile away); Dayton and Michigan Railroad (approx. 0.6 miles away); Wapakoneta (Wapaughkonnetta) (approx. 0.8 miles away); F5D Skylancer (approx. 1˝ miles away).
+At least 8 other markers are within The Shannon Stock Company (approx. 0.3 miles away); Dudley Nichols (approx. 0.4 miles away); Congressional Medal of Honor Recipients (approx. 0.4 miles away); Wapakoneta All Wars Memorial (approx. 0.4 miles away); Wapakoneta Heritage Parkway (approx. half a mile away); Dayton and Michigan Railroad (approx. 0.6 miles away); Wapakoneta (Wapaughkonnetta) (approx. 0.8 miles away); F5D Skylancer (approx. 1˝ miles away).
 Touch for a list and map of all markers in Wapakoneta.

 Credits.
 This page was last revised on November 27, 2018.
-This page originally submitted on November 27, 2018, by Michael Baker of Lima, Ohio.
-This page has been viewed 64 times since then and 15 times this year.
+It was originally submitted on November 27, 2018, by Michael Baker of Lima, Ohio.
+This page has been viewed 224 times since then and 44 times this year.
 Photos: 1, 2, 3. submitted on November 27, 2018, by Michael Baker of Lima, Ohio. • Bill Pfingsten was the editor who published this page.